pingcap/docs/multi-data-centers-in-one-city-deployment.md

 **Note:**

 Since TiDB 5.2, the `label-property` configuration is not supported by default.
-To set the replica policy, use the Placement Rules.
+To set the replica policy, use the Placement Rules](/configure-placement-rules.md).

 **Disadvantages:**